PuneetJha20/Starbucks-clone/README.md

 ---

-## Feedback and Contact
+### Feedback and Contact

-The **Contact us** page contains a feedback form via **Google Form**.
+The **Contact Us** page contains a feedback form via **Google Form**.
-If u like this website fill out the Feedback form.
-Ur feedback will be considered for the future updates.
+If you like this website fill out the feedback form.
+Your feedback will be considered for future updates.

 ---

 ### **Author:** `Puneet Jha`